knlrvr/kanelariviere-new/posts/how-i-added-a-guestbook-to-my-portfolio.md

 </ClerkProvider>
 ```

 Perfect!
 The next thing I did was add the ability to sign in within **guestbook.tsx**.
 Luckily, sign in/out buttons are provided by Clerk.
-I'll also import **useUser** so I can access the current user data.
+I'll also import **useUser** so I can access the current user data and save the user's name with their message.

 ```js
 // guestbook.tsx